Trail Runner Photo Camp Instructors and Testimonials

 Take your trail-running photography to the next level

 Want to spend a few days in the field photographing some of the sport’s top trail runners?
-Sponsored by HOKA ONE ONE, Trail Runner’s three-day course (May 27-30, 2014) in Castle Valley, Utah, will give you the opportunity to learn from trail-running’s top photographers, shoot as a professional and have the opportunity to publish your photos in Trail Runner.
+Trail Runner’s three-day course (July 13-15, 2015) in Ouray, Colorado, will give you the opportunity to learn from trail-running’s top photographers, shoot as a professional and have the opportunity to publish your photos in Trail Runner.

 - Learn tricks for lighting, composition and anticipating movement